linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/02 Balance of Payments.md

 The Balance of Payments

-Tere is no unique method governing the presentation of balance of payments statistics and there can be

-considerable variations in the presentations of di$erent national authorities.
-However, the IMF provides a

-set of guidelines for the compilation of balance of payments statistics published in its _Balance of Payments_

-_Manual_ .
-In addition, the Fund publishes the balance of payments statistics of all its member countries in

-a standardized format facilitating intercountry comparisons.
-Tese are presented in two publications – the

-_Balance of Payments Statistics Yearbook_ and _International Financial Statistics_ .
+There is no unique method governing the presentation of balance of payments statistics and there can be considerable variations in the presentations of different national authorities.
+However, the IMF provides a set of guidelines for the compilation of balance of payments statistics published in its _Balance of Payments Manual_.
+In addition, the Fund publishes the balance of payments statistics of all its member countries in a standardized format facilitating intercountry comparisons.
+These are presented in two publications – the _Balance of Payments Statistics Yearbook_ and _International Financial Statistics_.

 In the USA, the value of exports and imports is compiled on a monthly basis and likewise in the UK.
-Te

-monthly !gures are subject to later revision and two sets of statistics are published: the seasonally adjusted

-!gure and the unadjusted !gure.
-Te seasonally adjusted !gures correct the balance of payments !gures for

-the e$etc of seasonal factors to reveal underlying trends.
+The monthly figures are subject to later revision and two sets of statistics are published: the seasonally adjusted figure and the unadjusted figure.
+The seasonally adjusted figures correct the balance of payments figures for the effect of seasonal factors to reveal underlying trends.

 2.4 BALANCE OF PAYMENTS ACCOUNTING AND ACCOUNTS

-An important point about a country's balance of payments statistics is that in an accounting sense it always

-balances.
-Tis is because it is based upon the principle of double-entry bookkeeping.
-Each transaction between

-a domestic and foreign resident has two sides to it, a receipt and a payment, and both of these are recorded in

-the balance of payments statistics.
-Each receipt of currency from residents of the rest of the world is recorded

-as a credit item (a plus in the accounts), while each payment to residents of the rest of the world is recorded

-as a debit (a minus in the accounts).
+An important point about a country's balance of payments statistics is that in an accounting sense it always balances.
+This is because it is based upon the principle of double-entry bookkeeping.
+Each transaction between a domestic and foreign resident has two sides to it, a receipt and a payment, and both of these are recorded in the balance of payments statistics.
+Each receipt of currency from residents of the rest of the world is recorded as a credit item (a plus in the accounts), while each payment to residents of the rest of the world is recorded as a debit (a minus in the accounts).

-Before considering some examples of how di$erent types of economic transactions between domestic and

-foreign residents get recorded in the balance of payments, we need to consider the various sub-accounts that

-make up the balance of payments.
-Te statistics are divided into three main sections: the current account, the

-capital and financial account, and the settlements account.
-Te reason for dividing the balance of payments

-into these three main parts is that the current account items refer to income flows, the capital and financial
+Before considering some examples of how different types of economic transactions between domestic and foreign residents get recorded in the balance of payments, we need to consider the various sub-accounts that make up the balance of payments.
+The statistics are divided into three main sections: the current account, the capital and financial account, and the settlements account.
+The reason for dividing the balance of payments into these three main parts is that the current account items refer to income flows, the capital and financial

 account records changes in the assets and liabilities of the private sector and non-central-bank public sector,